 The QUEEN.
 I do.
 I feel also that if they were sent away they should never be permitted to return-they or their children.

 Mr. CARTER.
-Unless you exercised clemency; or would you pronounce against them definitely now f tions the Provisional Government has entered into under the law, you would be willing that your Government should assume and be responsible for those obligations.
-The QUEEN.
-Yes.
+Unless you exercised clemency; or would you pronounce against them definitely now ?

 The QUEEN.
 I feel so; that they should be permanently banished, and their children.